apoorv-gehlot/fullstackopen/part2/phonebook/README.md

 ## 2.20*: Phonebook step12
 Open your application in two browsers.
 If you delete a person in browser 1 a short while before attempting to change the person's phone number in browser 2, you will get the following error message

+# Exercises 3.19.-3.21.

+## Expand the frontend so that it displays some form of error message when a validation error occurs.
+Error handling can be implemented by adding a catch block